shinglyu/shinglyu.github.io/_drafts/multi-region-domain-names-and-load-balancing-with-aws-route53.md

     records = [
         "api-us.example.com"
     ]
-    // other fields are omitted
+    weighted_routing_policy  {
+        weight = 1
     }
+    // ...
+}
 ```

-This CNAME record will not work by itself.
-We still need two things, Take a look at the health_check_id field of the `aws_route53_record` configuration.
-In order to properly route the traffic, and redistribute the traffic to other regions in case one region goes down, Route53 need to know if the endpoint in each region is alive or not.
+We haven't discuss the `health_check_id` field of the `aws_route53_record` configuration.
+In order to properly route the traffic, and redistribute the traffic to other regions in case one region goes down, Route 53 need to know if the endpoint in each region is alive or not.
 Therefore we need to setup a periodic health check to monitor them.

 A simple health check can be a ping that checks if the endpoint is responding.
 Or it can simulate a normal user request and check for the response body (with text search, for example).
 It can also be a specialized endpoint that triggers a lambda, which in turn verifies the health of other critical resources (e.g. Database, Queue).
-To keep it simple, we'll just make a request to our API (the root path `/`)and check if it's alive using HTTPS.
-Here are the terraform code for it:
+To keep it simple, we'll just make a request to our API (the root path `/`) and check if it's alive using HTTPS.
+Here are the Terraform code for it:

 ```
 resource "aws_route53_health_check" "health" {
   count             = "${var.aws_region == "eu-central-1" ? length(var.deploy_hostnames) : 0}" # Only deploy it once
   fqdn              = "${element(var.deploy_hostnames, count.index)}"
   type              = "HTTPS"
   port              = "443"